argilla-io/argilla/argilla/docs/getting_started/faq.md

     Furthermore, Argilla places particular emphasis on smooth integration with other tools in the community, particularly within the realms of MLOps and NLP.
 So, its compatibility with popular frameworks like spaCy and Hugging Face makes it exceptionally user-friendly and accessible.

     Finally, platforms like Snorkel, Prodigy or Scale, while more comprehensive, often require a significant commitment.
-Argilla, on the other hand, works more as a component within the MLOps ecosystem, allowing users to begin with specific use cases and then scale up as needed.
-This flexibility is particularly beneficial for users and customers who prefer to start small and expand their applications over time, as opposed to committing to an all-encompassing platform from the outset.
+Argilla, on the other hand, works more as a tool within the MLOps ecosystem, allowing users to begin with specific use cases and then scale up as needed.
+This flexibility is particularly beneficial for users and customers who prefer to start small and expand their applications over time, as opposed to committing to an all-encompassing tool from the outset.

 ???
 Question "What is the difference between Argilla 2.0 and the legacy datasets in 1.0?"